Do you have a late tax return? Or are you still yet to lodge your 2017 Income Tax Return?

 The best way to increase the value of your tax return is through deductions.
 It may seem like an obvious solution, yet more than 45 per cent of young Australians age between 25 and 34 failed to claim further than the $300 threshold for their tax returns the previous year.

-To ensure dollars end up back in your pocket and to reduce the possibility of making tax deduction mistakes, it’s worth spending some time getting to know the items you can and cannot claim for your particular industry or occupation and subsequently creating a tax deduction strategy.
+To ensure dollars end up back in your pocket and to reduce the possibility of mistakes, it’s worth spending some time getting to know the items you can and cannot claim for your particular industry or occupation.
+You can then create a tax deduction strategy.
 For instance, flight attendants are able to claim rehydrating moisturisers and hair conditioner in order to meet strict grooming requirements.
 Similarly, police officers required to maintain a high level of fitness for their position can claim gym membership and the cost of traveling directly from the workplace to the location of exercise.

 Avoid simple tax mistakes

 The tax system is complex in nature and making a mistake can be detrimental to your hip pocket.
-The most common mistake is overlooking the amount earnt from your financial institution account.
-This is called interest income and it must be declared when lodging your tax.
+The most common mistake is overlooking the amount earned from your financial institution account.
+This is interest income and you must declare it when lodging your tax.

-The ATO is currently focused on taxpayers claiming depreciation on rental properties.
+The ATO is focussing on taxpayers claiming depreciation on rental properties.
 It is vital for individuals to understand the difference between repairs and additions to rental properties.
 What underlines a repair is the intent to restore the property to a condition it was previously in, without changing its character.
-Repairs are considered an expense and can be claimed against rental income, whereas additions take the form of capital.
-However, repairs that take place shortly after the property is acquired are considered to be costs associated with acquiring the property and are therefore a capital expense and not deduction.
+Repairs are an expense that you can claim against rental income.
+Whereas additions take the form of capital.
+However, repairs that take place shortly after the property acquisition are considered costs associated with acquiring the property.
+They are therefore a capital expense and not a deduction.